|home||virtual field trips||regional geology||images||e-learning||links|

 The Campanian-Maastrichtian section at Campagne-sur-Aude: the steep road past the Salazar winery climbs through soft Campagne Marl to a small sandstone cliff (Locality 10b) on a left-hand bend.
 Look SE across the valley, where the same sequence is exposed (see annotated photo below).
 Near the top is a prominent white cliff of lacustrine limestone up to 20m thick (Vignevieille Limestone), divided by a thin marl (visible notch) corresponding roughly to the K-T boundary.
 To the S, the higher hills around Quillan are of Lower Cretaceous limestones in the North Pyrenean Zone, thrust northwards over the late Cretaceous-Paleocene basin fill.

 The sandstone cliff is a good exposure of the Estous Sandstone.
-At its base, colour-mottled siltstones represent a palaeosol (fossil soil).
-Cross-bedding, dinosaur egg shell and bone fragments can be found, but this is a site of special scientific significance, so please DO NOT HAMMER THE OUTCROPS.
+At its base, colour-mottled siltstones represent a palaeosol (fossil soil) at the top of the Campagne Red Marl.
+The sandstone outcrop represents the infill of a river channel; cross-bedding, dinosaur egg shell and bone fragments can be found, but this is a site of special scientific significance, so please DO NOT HAMMER THE OUTCROPS.

 Above is the rather poorly exposed Maurine Red Marl.
 The lower part has been excavated for dinosaur remains.